Shaddai

 Four cups of wine (or grape juice) are used to symbolize the different agricultural seasons of the year.
 Each cup will be made a different color based on the mixture of white and red juices, symbolically depicting the changing seasons and colors of the year: from wintery white to a touch of spring red, from rosy summer to the full redness of autumn.

-Basic Seder Procedures
+Basic Seder Steps:

-1. Lighting the Yom Tov Candles
+1. Light the Yom Tov Candles

-2. Pouring the First Cup (Kiddush)
+2. Pour the First Cup (Kiddush)

 We fill our cups with white grape juice.
 This first cup represents winter, and the Hebrew blessing (hagafen) is recited over the poured cup.
 We drink from the First Cup at this time.